moniac/CSS-Grid-practice/README.md

 `

 As you can see here, CSS can detect if someone can use CSS Grid or not.
 This makes our life much easier.

+What sometimes is overlooked by some, is that by applying Grid to an element, you override properties such as floats.
+This is really nice because it saves us work in the end.

+## Let's start!